 The UH Graduate College of Social Work offers several unique opportunities offering in-depth training and experience beyond the classroom.
-These programs empower students though focused field placements, related coursework, training and, in some cases, financial support.
-Students can focus on specific populations within social work and enrich their studies with hands on experience.
+These programs empower students through focused practicum, related coursework, training and, in some cases, financial support.
+Students can focus on specific populations within social work and enrich their studies with hands-on experience.

 GCSW Focused Learning Opportunities (FLOs)

-Focused Learning Opportunities (FLOs) are opportunities for students to develop an in-depth and holistic focus in a specific area of social work practice.
-FLOs are organized around areas of expertise of current GCSW faculty, enabling students to pair learning in a variety of environments (classroom, field, community engagement, trainings, etc.) with meaningful mentorship from GCSW faculty members.
+Focused Learning Opportunities (FLOs) are optional ways students may develop an in-depth and holistic focus in a specific area of social work practice.
+FLOs are organized around areas of expertise of current GCSW faculty, enabling students to pair learning in a variety of environments (classroom, practicum, community engagement, trainings, etc.) with meaningful mentorship from GCSW faculty members.

 Because faculty mentorship is critical to GCSW’s Focused Learning Opportunities, current FLOs reflect areas of expertise of current faculty.
 FLOs may be subject to change as the GCSW faculty grows and shifts over time.
 Below is a list of GCSW's current FLOs.
 We anticipate adding new FLOs in the future.

 - Mental Health Advanced Practice in Social Work Program